enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-01-29 Creative Emptiness
 [x] 2024-01-30 Self-knowledge
 [x] 2024-01-31 Relationship is a mirror
+Becoming
 [x] 2024-02-01 Becoming is strife
 [x] 2024-02-02 All becoming is disintegration
+[x] 2024-02-03 Can the crude mind become sensitive?
 ```